JackSzwergold/ASCII-PHP/README.md

 ASCII-PHP
 ==============

-A PHP class designed to generate pixelated mosaics from soutrce images.
-Data is stored in JSON format and output is rendered as colored DIVs.
+A PHP class designed to generate pixelated ASCII designs from source images.
+Data is stored in JSON format and output is rendered as ASCII characters.